simonagren/simonagren.github.io/content/posts/2018-11-11--azurefunction-v2-pnpjs/index.md

 1. Select the "Create Function" icon
 ![](./newfunc.jpg)

-2. Select you folder and choose HTTPTrigger
+2. Select your folder and choose HTTPTrigger

 3. Type in a name -> select Anonymous authentication.